a. Media Manipulation are Designed to Stimulate Hormones.

 5. Humor.
-Babies giggle illustrating that it is primordial feature.
+Babies giggle illustrating that it is primordial emotion.
 Dogs laugh, horses laugh, and probably all higher animals laugh.
 It is possible that plants laugh but we are simply unable to measure it.
-All agree that in humans, humor is a very healthy behavior.
+All agree that in humans, humor has a powerful influence.

 Some scientists believe that humor is a mechanism to reduce tension.
 There is no question that humor does reduce tension.
-But, people laugh under stress as the same as in a calm state.
-Babies giggle and there is no apparent stress relationship.
-Others argue a superiority theory is at play, i.e. people laugh at the misfortunes of others.
-But, there are many laugh responses that have nothing to do with someone’s misfortune, like a person stumbling.
+But babies giggle and there is no apparent stress relationship.
+Others argue a superiority theory is at play, i.e., people laugh at the misfortunes of others.
+But there are many laugh responses that have nothing to do with someone’s misfortune.
 Sneak up and say boo to a baby often triggers a giggle.
 Basically, theories about why human’s laugh are as many as the number of comedy routines that exist.

 Scientists have observed that the lower frontal lobes of the brain light up with activity during a perceived funny situation.
 People who have suffered strokes in that region appear to lose their sense of humor.

-All can agree that laughter is extremely healthy and does reduce stress.
+All can agree that laughter does reduce stress.

 1. Fear of Death.
 Other than love stories, it would be hard to find a movie that does not have scenes of one or multiple deaths.
 There are many movies showing mass death or near extinction.
-They intentionally make these movies scary to produce the mass death of these movies include: Day after Tomorrow, War of the Worlds, Independence Day, 12 Monkeys, Planet of the Apes, and hundreds of others.
+They intentionally make these movies scary with death dealt out on a mass scale.
+Examples include Day after Tomorrow, War of the Worlds, Independence Day, 12 Monkeys, Planet of the Apes, and hundreds of others.
 If they do not kill everyone off, they exaggerate the type of death.
-Silence of the Lamb® portrayed a person eating other people alive and another person skinning his victims.
+Silence of the Lamb® portrayed a person eating other people alive.

 On television there are deaths in almost every police story.
 One series of a police officer in a small town in Wyoming showed 1 to 5 murders per week.
 This exaggerated the actual murders by 1000 to 10,000 times.
 This is a goal of media manipulation.
 They exaggerate everything to elicit the maximum amount of fear.
-They do this for one reason only, to increase revenue for the subscription service.
+They do this for one reason and only one reason — to increase revenue.

 2. Fear of Spiders.
 The movie studios hire experts to help them select which spiders produce the greatest fear.
 Fear of spiders is owned by 27 percent of the population according to a Gallup poll.
 There are movies where millions of spiders invade a home; and there are movies where individual spiders are a million times larger than actual.
-Each of these movies has a spider brain seeking revenge.
-A few movies include: Tarantula®, all Indian Jones® movies, all of the Harry Potter® movies, Jumanji®, Spiders®, Ice Spiders®, Itsy Bitsy®, Kingdom of Spiders®, Eight Legged Freaks®, Big Ass Spider®, and far too many to name.
+Each of these movies has a spider brain seeking revenge or looking to eat you.
+A few movies include Tarantula®, all Indiana Jones® movies, all of the Harry Potter® movies, Jumanji®, Spiders®, Ice Spiders®, Itsy Bitsy®, Kingdom of Spiders®, Eight Legged Freaks®, Big Ass Spider®, and far too many to name.

 4. Fear of Heights.
 Fear of heights is the third most common according to a Gallup poll.
-The most widely broadcast images of the 9-11 attack was of people falling from the twin towers.
+The most widely broadcast images of the 9-11 attack were of people falling from the twin towers.
 These images were rebroadcasted thousands of times by the various networks.
-A few movies include: Vertigo®, Falling from Height® Acrophobia® Man on Wire®, Cliffhanger®, Eraser®, Detatched®, Mount Rushmore®, Heights®, Pacific Heights®, and many more.
+A few movies include Vertigo®, Falling from Height® Acrophobia® Man on Wire®, Cliffhanger®, Eraser®, Detached®, Mount Rushmore®, Heights®, Pacific Heights®, and many more.

 5. Fear of Closed Spaces.
-Claustrophobia is the fourth most common according to a Gallup poll.
-A few movies include: Room®, Stuck-In® Buried® The Cave®, Underwater®, Claustrophobia®, Devil®, Panic Room®, The Descent®, Misery®, Body Double®, and many more.
+Claustrophobia is the fourth most common fear according to a Gallup poll.
+A few movies include Room®, Stuck-In® Buried® The Cave®, Underwater®, Claustrophobia®, Devil®, Panic Room®, The Descent®, Misery®, Body Double®, and many more.